NLESC-JCER/run-cpp-on-web/react/README.md

 );
 ```

-The complete code should like this.
+The complete code should like this:

 ```js
 function Heading() {